foongyihao/FIT3162-Leveraging-Emotional-Cues-for-Real-Time-Deception-Detection/README.md

    cd model
    pip install -r [name]-requirements.txt # Depending on the model you are using, replace [name] with the model name
    ```
-3. Download the pre-trained model (if available):
+3. Run the pre-trained model (if available):

    ```bash
    cd model